Smelly Jelly - Deadly Effective

 in my boat.

-Rig.
-I paid close attention to what he was doing and he would pull a small jar
+Jim's Rig.
+I paid close attention to what he was doing and he would pull

-out of his pocket and smear something on his worm and then start catching
+a small jar out of his pocket and smear something on his worm and then

-with my bait in his mouth.
-This was just many of the fish we caught that
+water with my bait in his mouth.
+This was just many of the fish we

 The next day when we started fishing I wanted to know what had happened